aimat-lab/AutoSlurm/README.md

 2. <{ ... }> notation to define product spaces (grid search) of sweep parameters.
     - Example:
         ```bash
-        aslurm horeka_4gpu cmd python train.py lr=<{1e-3,1e-4,1e-5,1e-6}> batch_size=<{1024,512,256,128}>
+        aslurm -cn horeka_4gpu cmd python train.py lr=<{1e-3,1e-4,1e-5,1e-6}> batch_size=<{1024,512,128}>
         ```
         - This will create tasks using the product space of the two specified lists, yielding all possible combinations (16).
-        - Since the `horeka_4gpu` configuration allows a maximum of 4 tasks, the 16 tasks will be automatically split accross 4 jobs / nodes.
+        - Since the `horeka_4gpu` configuration allows a maximum of 4 tasks per job, the 16 tasks will be automatically split accross 4 jobs.

 The second example is illustrated here: